wisnoskij/gtts-batch/README.md

 # gtts-batch

-Wrapper over gtts to handle large conversions.
-Batch converting many files. gtts-cli need to be installed for gtts-batch to function
+Wrapper over gtts to handle batch converting many files. gtts-cli need to be installed for gtts-batch to function.
+To use just copy executable into a folder with the .txt files you want to convert to audio and run.

+You need to make sure the files are not too big, I believe the system is used as a screen reader but I have done up to 40kb without any problems as long as the wait time is big enough.
+You can reduce the wait time if the files are small enough but Google stops responding if you push it too far.
+You want to remove any weird characters you sometimes get on webpages, I think it is anything other than the standard ascii, if their is a character that gtts-cli does not like it returns an audio file up to that character.

 usage: gtts-batch [OPTIONS] [FILE/FOLDER]
 CONTROLS: